FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

 ## Overriding default views.

 - If your project requires custom versions of what's in the `src/views/` directory, we encourage you to override the components you need to change in the manner described [here](#overriding-and-customising-non-block-components) rather than extending the existing views as syncing changes in the templates between flow-builder versions is onerous.
-    - For example, to customise the toolbar you can override the global toolbar component with a component that wraps this and uses it's slots to add custom buttons.
+    - For example, to customise the toolbar you can override the global toolbar component with a component that wraps this and uses its slots to add custom buttons.
-- We hope to standardise slots in these views so that they can instead be wrapped by a custom version and select parts overriden in future.
+- We hope to standardise slots in these views so that they can instead be wrapped by a custom version and select parts overridden in the future.
 - If you do want to override the whole component you can use this custom version by simply switching to it in your Vue Router config as discussed [here](#general-set-up-as-an-embedded-app):

 ```